+Before we get into a discussion of the pros and cons of DSLR mirror vs. mirrorless cameras, let's get the basics straight.
 DSLR cameras are digital cameras that combine the optics of a single-lens reflex camera with a digital imaging sensor.
 They use the same design as the 35mm film cameras of the past.
 To break it down a bit further: light passes through the lens and hits a mirror inside of the camera.
 That mirror then reflects that light up to another mirror and into the viewfinder so you can see your image.
 As you press click to take your photo, your mirror flips up, your shutter opens and the light hits the digital sensor — which enables you to capture that beautiful end result.

+It may still be difficult for you to choose a mirror or mirrorless camera.
+Especially if you are just starting out.
 Let’s see how the two types of cameras compare with one another when it comes to the basics.

 In this case, Panasonic and Olympus cameras are brought front and center.
 They have a Micro Four Thirds sensor format which is smaller (a trait that some photographers don’t care for).
 What this means is that the lenses are smaller and lighter and the system is more compact.

-Mirrorless cameras like the Olympus PEN series have a wider selection of lenses from different companies because they’ve been around the longest.
+Cameras like the Olympus PEN series have a wider selection of lenses from different companies because they’ve been around the longest.

+So, mirrorless camera or DSLR?
 At the end of the day, both of these cameras will leave you with high-quality photos and a love for creative image capturing.
 From all of us at Skylum, happy photo-taking!

 Experience the Power of Luminar Neo